SoftwareAG/c8y-docs/content/microservice-sdk/cs-bundle/overview.md

 This section describes how to develop and deploy microservices on top of {{< product-c8y-iot >}} using the Microservice SDK for C#, and it contains:

-*   [Prerequisites](#general-prerequisites) – Development and runtime requirements you need to develop and run C# microservices.
+*   [Prerequisites](#general-prerequisites) – Development and runtime requirements you must develop and run C# microservices.
 *   [Hello world tutorial](#hello-world) – Step-by-step instructions to develop and deploy your first C# microservice.
 *   [Developing microservices](#developing-microservices) - Information about this SDK and detailed C# API reference.
 <!-- *   [Authentication](#sso-oauth) – Information about authentication employing OAuth tokens. -->